campbellmcgregor/vault-cloudron/README.md

 **Vault**

-Vault does not integrate with Cloudron's users (yet).
-The vault is sealed and you will need the unlock keys.
-The keys are stored in the /app/data folder called _vault_init.txt_.
-You will need to download these and distribute them.
-The vault can only be initalised once.

-You can access the webgui {appurl/ui} you will need 3 of your unseal keys and the Inital Root Token.
+To use your Vault installation you need to unseal it after each restart.
+For this you need at least three of the five unseal keys.

+The keys will not be stored inside the app.
+You can initialise the vault after install by going to the URL where the app was installed.
+Following directions from there.
+After download store them in a safe place or distribute them among trusted entities.

 Docs can be found here https://learn.hashicorp.com/vault/getting-started/deploy